21 Killed After Bus Falls From Venice Bridge And Catches Fire - UrduPoint

 "I am in contact with mayor Luigi Brugnaro and (Transport) Minister Matteo Salvini in order to follow the news of this tragedy," she said in a statement.

-Salvini said the cause of the accident could be the driver suddenly taking sick or becoming unwell.
+Salvini was among those who suggested the cause of the accident could be the driver suddenly taking sick.

-According to Il Corriere della Sera newspaper, the bus swerved off the bridge, smashing through the barrier, and fell near railway tracks about 30 metres (100 feet) below.
+According to Corriere della Sera newspaper, 19 died at the scene, with the remaining two dying in hospital.

-Interior Minister Matteo Piantedosi said, "The aggravating factor was methane and the fire this spread rapidly".
+Interior Minister Matteo Piantedosi said the "aggravating factor" was methane, and that the fire spread rapidly.

-Francesso Moraglia, the Patriarch of Venice, was at the site where he blessed the corpses -- covered with white shrouds on which bouquets of red flowers had been placed.
+Francesso Moraglia, the Patriarch of Venice, was at the site where he blessed the dead, their bodies covered with white shrouds on which bouquets of red flowers had been placed.

 French President Emmanuel Macron and European Union chief Ursula von der Leyen offered their condolences.